mobxjs/mobx/docs/refguide/transaction.md

 No observers are notified until this function has completed.
 `transaction` returns any value that was returned by the `worker` function.
 Note that `transaction` runs completely synchronously.
+Transactions can be nested.
+Only after completing the outermost `transaction` pending reactions will be run.

 ```javascript
 import {observable, transaction, autorun} from "mobservable";